Trump is set to meet the queen. Here's what he shouldn't do.

 Breaking News Emails

-LONDON — As Donald Trump prepares to make his first visit to the United Kingdom as president, one moment could outshine all others: his meeting with the queen.
+LONDON — As Donald Trump makes his first visit to the United Kingdom as president, one moment could outshine all others: his meeting with the queen.

 “He’s a massive Anglophile and he’ll want to impress," Camilla Tominey, a royal expert and the political editor of The Sunday Express newspaper, told NBC News.
 "I don’t think he’s going to want to put a foot wrong."

-The British government announced last week that while there'll be no state dinner at Buckingham Palace, the president and his wife, Melania, are scheduled to meet Queen Elizabeth on Friday at Windsor Castle.
+While there'll be no state dinner at Buckingham Palace, the president and his wife, Melania, will meet Queen Elizabeth II at Windsor Castle on Friday.

 Some, however, have voiced reservations about how Trump — who is not known for adhering to diplomatic niceties — will deal with the delicate issue of royal etiquette and protocol.